magneticio/vamp.io/content/documentation/release notes/katana.md

 All changes since the last official release are described below.
 This applies only to binaries built from source (master branch).
 {{< /note >}}

+## What is new
+* Option to suspend workflows without deleting them and option to restart them [#789](https://github.com/magneticio/vamp/issues/789)
+* Workflow execution period (successive executions) and execution timeout (max allowed execution time) [#813](https://github.com/magneticio/vamp/issues/813)

 ## What has changed
-* no changes since last release.

-## What is new
 * no changes since last release.

 {{< note title="What next?" >}}